Two people dead following lagoon incident

 A report will be prepared for the coroner.

-6PM UPDATE: TWO young males remain in a critical condition at Proserpine Hospital following an incident at Airlie Beach Lagoon on Sunday afternoon.
+6PM UPDATE: TWO people remain in a critical condition at Proserpine Hospital following an incident at Airlie Beach Lagoon on Sunday afternoon.

-A Queensland Ambulance Service spokesperson said the boys, understood to be aged 18 and five, suffered cardiac arrest after "nearly drowning” at the popular tourist location about 4pm.

-"I don't know how it happened, but the youngest boy was taken away (in the ambulance) first.”

-5PM: TWO young males have been transported to Proserpine Hospital in critical condition late on Sunday afternoon following an incident at Airlie Beach Lagoon.
+5PM: TWO people have been transported to Proserpine Hospital in critical condition late on Sunday afternoon following an incident at Airlie Beach Lagoon.

-A Queensland Ambulance Service spokesperson said the boys, understood to be aged 16 and five, suffered cardiac arrest after 'nearly drowning' at the popular tourist location about 4pm.
+A Queensland Ambulance Service spokesperson said they suffered cardiac arrest after 'nearly drowning' at the popular tourist location about 4pm.